NENA911/NG911GISDataModel/postgresql/ng911_data_model_postgresql_template.md

 NOTE: The following script uses a SCHEMA "nena".
 If you chose to use a different domain replace "nena." with "<your schema>." in a text editor.

+-- should there be ESN table or domain

 ```sql
 -- #############################################################################